teacher-guides/teacher-guides.github.io/_posts/2015-04-4-plaint-text.markdown

 We have licensed this work via a (highly) permissive Creative Commons license.
 To cut through the legalese this basically means that you are free to build, modify and publish new materials based on this guide as long as you give proper attribution.
 The full details of this license are available from the [Creative Commons Website](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 # Plain Text?
 I can imagine what your thinking--Why create a guide about plain text?
-And, perhaps more to the point--*what is plain text?* In order to answer that question we have to reflect on how most of us in education currently create our teaching resources.
+And, perhaps more to the point--*what is plain text and why do I care about it?* In order to answer that question we have to reflect on how most of us in education currently create our teaching resources.
 In further and higher education, Information Technology forms the core of how we as students and educators interact with technology.
-Information Technology (or IT)
+Information Technology (or IT) is the result of many years of

 ## Word Processors
 Microsoft Word is so pervasive that we seldom even hear the term "Word Processor" now.
-Most of us just use 'Word' or maybe 'Microsoft Word' if we are feeling pedantic and be done with it.
-The Word Processor has evolved from a tool to help us design and write printed documents to a fully fledged Desktop Publishing tools.
+Most of us just use 'Word' or at best 'Microsoft Word' if we are feeling pedantic.
+The Word Processor has evolved from a tool to help us design and write printed documents to a fully fledged Desktop Publishing tool.
 With that comes a great level of complexity.
 We have all seen those paper signs hung in shop windows, created using Words infamous and ironically titled "WordArt" feature.
 These documents have all the style of a ransom note.
-Large fonts, s
+Oversized comic style fonts coupled with gaudy gradients may seem

 >"When all you have is a hammer, everything looks like a nail".
 --Various

 So goes the famous adage that hints at the human tendency to bend and shape things to what we know and understand.
 Applied to computers and software, many of us tend to rely on

-Now, I'm going to let you in to a secret--you don't actually need a Word Processor to create good loooking documents.
+Now, I'm going to let you in to a secret--you don't actually need a Word Processor to create good looking documents.
 I'll say it again, just in case--you don't need a word processor.
 In fact, I would argue that all that interface just gets in the way of creating quality content.

 ## A Typical Scenario
-John--lets say he's a language teacher wants to create a worksheet for his students.
+John--lets say he's a language teacher--wants to create a worksheet for his students.
 Obviously, his first port of call is Microsoft Word.
 He creates the worksheet, prints tweny of them off for his students.
+So far so good.

 # Markup -- An Introduction